ocaml-bench/sandmark/README.md

 We can obtain throughput and latency results for the benchmarks.

-A config file can be specified with the environment variable `RUN_CONFIG_JSON`, the default is `run_config.json`.
+A config file can be specified with the environment variable `RUN_CONFIG_JSON`, and the default value is `run_config.json`.
 This file lists the executable to run and the wrapper which will be used to collect data (e.g. orun or perf).
 You can edit this file to change benchmark parameters or wrappers.

-The build bench target controls the type of benchmark being built.
-It can be specified with the environment variable `BUILD_BENCH_TARGET`, the default being `buildbench` which runs the serial benchmarks, for running parallel benchmarks use `multibench_parallel`.
+The build bench target determines the type of benchmark being built.
+It can be specified with the environment variable `BUILD_BENCH_TARGET`, and the default value is `buildbench` which runs the serial benchmarks.
+For executing the parallel benchmarks use `multibench_parallel`.
 You can also setup a custom bench and add only the benchmarks you care about.

 For obtaining latency results, we can adjust the environment variable `RUN_BENCH_TARGET`.
-The scripts for latencies are present in the `pausetimes/` directory. `pausetimes_trunk` obtains the latencies for stock OCaml and `pausetimes_multicore` for Multicore OCaml.
+The scripts for latencies are present in the `pausetimes/` directory.
+The `pausetimes_trunk` Bash script obtains the latencies for stock OCaml and the `pausetimes_multicore` Bash script for Multicore OCaml.

 ### Results